moonlitgrace/dotlottie-solid/README.md

 ## Listening to Events

-`DotLottieSolid` component can receive a `dotLottieRef` prop that can be used to set a reference to the [dotLottie](https://github.com/LottieFiles/dotlottie-web/blob/main/packages/web/README.md#apis) web player instance.
+`DotLottieSolid` component can receive a `dotLottieRefCallback` prop that can be used to get a reference to the [dotLottie](https://github.com/LottieFiles/dotlottie-web/blob/main/packages/web/README.md#apis) web player instance.
 This reference can be used to listen to player events emitted by the [dotLottie](https://github.com/LottieFiles/dotlottie-web/blob/main/packages/web/README.md#events) web instance.

 Here is an example: